BRITE-REU/programming-workshops/source/workshops/06_Machine_learning/unsupervised_learning.rst

 ----------------------------
 Clustering algorithms try to divide the data samples based on some sort of similarity into different *clusters*.
 An example is to cluster single cell gene expression data to find tissue types.

-* **Hierarchical clustering** is a clustering algorithm which estimates a tree-like structure between observations based on their relative distance, such that observations that are most similar to eachother are connected at the terminal parts of the tree.
-The tree is most often generated using a bottom-up or *agglomerative* approach, in which samples are initially put in its own clusters and then iteratively the most similar clusters are combined to create super-clusters.
+* **Hierarchical clustering** is a clustering algorithm which estimates a tree-like structure between observations based on their relative distance, such that observations that are most similar to each other are connected at the terminal parts of the tree.
+The tree is most often generated using a bottom-up or *agglomerative* approach, in which samples are initially in their own clusters and then iteratively the most similar clusters are combined to create super-clusters.
 Alternatively, top-down hierarchical clustering is call *divisive* clustering.

 .. image:: img/hierarchical_clustering.png
     :scale: 50%